Top Law Books Every Lawyer Should Read

 1. THE END OF LAWYERS? – Richard Susskind

 An insightful analysis of the ways in which emerging technologies are transforming the landscape of the legal profession.
 As the world becomes more connected, and information shared more easily, there is increasingly more pressure to reassess the way legal services are provided and to make them more efficient and less costly.
-Susskind brilliantly argues that the current market can no longer bear the weight of expensive attorneys billing for tasks that a paralegal can and should perform at much lower rates and that this will lead to the obsolescence of traditional Lawyer who fulfils these roles today.
+Susskind brilliantly argues that the current market can no longer bear the weight of expensive attorneys billing for tasks that a paralegal can and should perform at much lower rates and that this will lead to the obsolescence of traditional Lawyers who fulfills these roles today.
 Furthermore, the author provides a variety of tools and tips to assist lawyers in planning for the future.

 2. TO KILL A MOCKINGBIRD – Harper Lee

-While it is common knowledge that lawyers are considered by some to be selfish, cagey and of questionable integrity, this novel contrasts this image with one of a lawyer, Atticus Finch, whose integrity is unwavering.
-This novel is written in “tactile brilliance” was remarked as a southern romantic regionalism as well as “the spirit-corroding shame of the civilized white Southerner in the treatment of the Negro”.
+While it is common knowledge that lawyers are considered by some to be selfish, cagey, and of questionable integrity, this novel contrasts this image with one of a lawyer, Atticus Finch, whose integrity is unwavering.
+This novel is written in “tactile brilliance” which was remarked as a southern romantic regionalism as well as “the spirit-corroding shame of the civilized white Southerner in the treatment of the Negro”.
 The Mockingbird is the symbol of innocence in the novel.
 “Shoot all the blue jays you want, if you can hit ’em, but remember it’s a sin to kill a mockingbird” is in itself an allegory for this message.

 3. ANONYMOUS LAWYER – Jeremy Blachman

-Anonymous Lawyer recounts the experiences of a dynamic lawyer who endeavours to become chairman of his firm.
+Anonymous Lawyer recounts the experiences of a dynamic lawyer who endeavors to become chairman of his firm.
 His lust for power has no boundaries and there is no price we won’t pay to achieve his goals.
 However, there are several obstacles that he must overcome on his way to ultimate success, including a bitter rival and a wife who spends his money as fast as he earns it.
 Not only is this book is easy to read and entertaining, but it also comes across as a rare glimpse of the inner workings of some of the biggest law firms in the nation.

 4. THE RULE OF LAW – Tom Bingham